 Then the player shared his mental model: "The back four should be shaped like a saucer that tilts toward the ball."

 That single metaphor transforms perception.
-Now you're not tracking four separate defenders.
+Now you're not tracking four defenders.
 You're looking for one shape.
 Is it a saucer?
 Is it tilting toward the ball?
 If not, someone's out of position.
 The vocabulary doesn't just describe what you see.
 It reorganizes how you see it.

-Spanish kids who grow up immersed in football (watching La Liga constantly, playing at recess daily, competing in youth leagues from age 6) develop what looks like supernatural awareness.
+Spanish kids who grow up immersed in football (watching La Liga constantly, playing at recess daily, competing in youth leagues from age six) develop what looks like supernatural awareness.
 They're not more talented.
-They've accumulated more chunks, more patterns, more hours of exposure that built knowledge in their minds.
+They've accumulated more chunks, more patterns, more hours of exposure that built knowledge structures in their minds.
 When they watch a match, meaning arrives fast.
 When a player from a less football-saturated culture watches the same match, it doesn't.

 The Heuristic Ceiling

-But heuristics aren't understanding.
-They're rules of thumb.
-And like reading strategies, they hit a ceiling almost immediately.
+Heuristics are useful.
+Training wheels that reduce complexity into simple rules.
+But they aren't understanding.
+And like reading strategies, they hit a ceiling fast.

 Strategies are not a deep competence that rewards sustained practice; they are a thin procedural layer that maxes out almost immediately.